toddtee/toddtee.sh/content/resume/index.md

 | Where have I been?
-What Have I seen?! ! :male-technologist:
+What have I seen?! :male-technologist: